babel/website/docs/usage/playground.md

     with all of the latest language and API features.
   </p>
   <p>
-    Please feel free to <a href="https://github.com/6to5/6to5/issues/new">open
+    Please feel free to <a href="https://github.com/babel/babel/issues/new">open
-    an issue</a> on the 6to5 repository with your WIP spec, and we can discuss getting it implemented.
+    an issue</a> on the babel repository with your WIP spec, and we can discuss getting it implemented.
 Be sure to include as much information as possible.
   </p>
 </blockquote>